 The integration exports inspection reports based on the inspections that the account installing the integration can access.
-If you are an administrator, you can give yourself inspection access for the templates you need or assign yourself the "Override permissions: View all data" permission so you can export reports for all inspections in your organization.
+If you are an administrator, you can give yourself inspection access for the templates you need or assign yourself "Override permissions: View all data" permission so you can export reports for all inspections in your organization.

 By default, exported reports follow the folder structure in your SharePoint site "SafetyCulture / [site name] / [template title] / [yyyy-mm]", where: